 It is also a breeder's job to think about the ramifications of their breeding projects.
 If you own a sub-par or even defective gecko (perhaps your gecko's crests are very small, or it has an overbite or underbite), I recommend that you think twice about breeding that animal.
 It can still be a wonderful pet, but all pets do not need to be bred.
 The gene pool in captivity is regulated entirely by you and your fellow breeders - as long as we are "playing God" with their genetics, we should be mindful of possible outcomes.
 Would you want to buy a sub-par gecko for a future breeding project?
 If you wouldn't, why would anybody else?
 Make sure that any geckos you plan to breed are healthy and excellent representatives of their species.

-I recommend that a female gecko weigh no less than 35 grams and be over 1 year old (for me, closer to 2 or 3; keep in mind however that geckos do grow at different rates depending on diet, temperatures, and genetics) before being introduced to a male for breeding.
+I recommend that a female gecko weigh no less than 35 grams and be 2 years old or more (keep in mind however that geckos do grow at different rates depending on diet, temperatures, and genetics so different breeders approach things at their own speed) before being introduced to a male for breeding.
 The male should be around the same size as the female, though in many cases the male being slightly smaller has not caused problems during breeding.
 The male does, however, need to have enough mass to be able to grip the female.

 Sometimes a male and female might seem uninterested in each other, but often, mating takes place at night when you're sleeping.
 During copulation, a male will grab the female by her crests with his mouth and will make contact to her vent with one of his hemipenes.
 You may hear some "squeaking" sounds as they vocalize to each other.
 This act looks rough, and sometimes a gecko may receive bite-marks from mating, but they generally heal well if the enclosure is kept clean.